-- The three-point seat belt in your vehicle is equipped with an Automatic Locking Retractor (ALR) which must be used when installing a child restraint. - Failure to use the ALR mode will result in the child restraint not being properly secured.
+The three-point seat belt in your vehicle is equipped with an automatic locking mode retractor which must be used when installing a child restraint.

+Failure to use the retractor's locking mode will result in the child restraint not being properly secured.
 The restraint could tip over or otherwise be unsecured and cause injury to the child in a sudden stop or collision.